DurhamARC/HumanMobility/examples/HumanMobility/perf/paws.md

 - **Scaling:** Memory bandwidth and data volume increase with problem size, but bandwidth is still far from hardware peak.
 - **Compared to triad:** SWIFT achieves only a small fraction of the streaming bandwidth, with a more balanced (less streaming) access pattern and better CPI.
-- **Compared to peakflops:** SWIFT achieves less than 1% of peak FLOPS, and about 37% of peakflops memory bandwidth, with much lower vectorization.
+- **Compared to peakflops:** SWIFT achieves about 1.7% of peak FLOPS, and about 61% of peakflops memory bandwidth, with much lower vectorization.
 - **Optimization Potential:** There is significant headroom for improving both memory access patterns and vectorization in SWIFT.

 ---